mdeff/paper-cryoem-orientation-recovery/reviews.md

 We are confident the NN would be good at that, as it was able to abstract noise well in our experiments.

 TODO: SNR formula.
 We agree the current formulation can be confusing.
-We'll add the SNR formula and give the image variance at the start or SNR instead of noise variance.
+We'll add the SNR formula and give the image variance at the start or SNR instead of noise variance. @jelena: check equation used
 TODO: is σ²=16 moderate?
 Either way, figure 7 shows performance for σ² from 0 to 25, corresponding to SNR of 0 and x.

 TODO baselines / benchmark to SOTA: either done, either why not.
+We are not at the stage where our method can be usefully compared to existing pipelines because we haven't ... transfer learning.
 We don't have experience with Cryosparc, Relion, and Aspire.
 CryoSparc, as the most automated pipeline of all, might be an option / we'll try to do it, etc.
 The other packages unfortunately require too much tuning and previous experience to properly use.